 All too often, we think karma abides by Newton’s third law — that for everything we do, there’s an equal reaction coming back to us.
 You always hear phrases like “karma’s a bitch”, or read the subreddit on “instant karma” because Westerners’ interpretation is all about reaction.
 Though consequences are a part of karma, they aren’t the whole story.

-What Is Karma, Really?
+What Is the Karma Definition, Really?

 Karma can explain your circumstances but it does not dictate how you will act.
 It’s up to you to remove the obstacles that you’ve put in place and act from a place of integrity and authenticity.
 But what does acting from authenticity really mean?
 Does it mean to allow karma to dictate fate, or does it mean elevate and transform it?